notaryproject/notation/specs/commandline/plugin.md

 Flags:
   -h, --help                    help for install
   -f, --force                   force the installation of a plugin
-      --checksum string         must match SHA256 of the plugin source
+      --sha256sum string         must match SHA256 of the plugin source

 Aliases:
   install, add